Facebook Monitoring: How Much Should You Care?

 What is Facebook monitoring?

-I decided to try to get to the bottom of it, to help you to understand how much you might need to worry about your privacy and your reputation as you merrily chat (or don’t chat) with your friends on the blue-and-white behemoth.
+I decided to try to get to the bottom of it to help you understand how much you might need to worry about your privacy and your reputation as you merrily chat (or don’t chat) with your friends on the blue-and-white behemoth.
 Here’s what I found out about the social platform and the importance of Facebook monitoring.

 A Simple Study